Is mindfulness in today’s hectic world, boring, impossible or critical?

 It took great courage and persistence for me to squeeze myself onto the train.
 I then had to stand precariously on tip-toes for 30 minutes as we travelled to London.

 Initially, I felt extremely thankful that I didn’t have to suffer the commute myself every day

 I felt a great deal of empathy for each of those souls holding on to each other who did have to suffer the stress and indignity each day.

 When we arrived at our destination how many of those same people would be:

-Finally leaving work for the day to once again stand tip-toed, dishevelled and exhausted from another day on the treadmill.
+Finally leaving work for the day to once again, to stand tip-toed, dishevelled and exhausted from another day on the treadmill.

-Desperately waiting to get back home to pour a glass of wine as they slump in front of the television to distract themselves from the thought that in a few short hours they will have to go through the same thing all over again.
+Desperately waiting to get back home to pour a glass of wine.
+To slump in front of the television to distract themselves from the thought that in a few short hours they will have to go through the same thing all over again.

 That of course is an exaggerated picture of a normal day for many people; or is it?